Schools & Divisions

 - By exemption (without credit) through an appropriate examination as determined by the Department of Mathematics.

-Two intensive writing courses must be completed after completing the ENG W131 requirement:
+Two intensive writing courses (totalling at least 6 credit hours) must be completed after completing the ENG W131 requirement:

 - By completing one or two intensive writing course at the 200 level or above in the English department, or

 - By completing one or two "Intensive Writing Course" in any arts and sciences department.
 If so designated, the course may also be counted toward fulfilling other arts and sciences degree requirements (e.g., distribution, major, 300-400 level).